 “Move over packaged granola, we will make our own, thank you.”

-Granola is the perfect trail mix to carry, handy and healthy and yummy (yes healthy and yummy together in one sentence) and an energy boost — the perfect snack on an arduous trek or during any form of intense physical activity.
 Homemade granola is a healthy, comforting and delicious treat.
-Most of the granola that one buys in stores is high in sugar content, contains unhealthy oils, fats, synthetic vitamins and unnecessary ingredients.
-Making your own mix at home is very easy and allows you control over the amount of sugar, oil and quality of ingredients.
+Most of the granola that one buys in stores are high in sugar content, contains unhealthy oils, fats, synthetic vitamins and unnecessary ingredients.
+Making your mix at home is very easy and allows you control over the amount of sugar, oil and quality of ingredients.
 Plus you can change and play around with ingredients to whisk up a new batch of granola.

 Today, pressed granola bars are still seen as a premium snack option in India.
 But in the last 5 years, many companies, not just multinational FMCG companies, have made inroads into this category of food snacks with numerous brands lining store shelves.
 It is indeed snack break manna when one is hungry and needs an energy-fix.